 This means we have enough time to fully examine your pet, listen to any concerns, decide on a treatment plan and answer any questions.

 It also allows us to go slowly with pets who are nervous or anxious and gives them the time they need to relax.

 Some of our general services:

 Annual vaccinations for your pet are very important.
 Not only do they protect against some very serious diseases but it means they have a full health check from our vets.

-Protect Dogs against Distemper, Hepatitis, Parvovirus, Leptospirosis and Kennel Cough; Cats against Flu, Enteritis and Leukaemia and Rabbits against Myxomatosis and Viral Haemorragic Disease.
+Protect Dogs against Distemper, Hepatitis, Parvovirus, Leptospirosis and Kennel Cough; Cats against Flu, Enteritis and Leukaemia and Rabbits against Myxomatosis and Viral Haemorrhagic Disease.

-Pet health and care advice is FREE of charge and we offer many regular routine pet care services.
+Pet health and care advice is also on offer with our nurses, and we offer many regular routine pet care services.
 Some clinics do require a small charge.